hanghn/DS3000/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------
 <img width="428" height="613" alt="Screenshot 2026-04-30 at 7 18 10 PM" src="https://github.com/user-attachments/assets/4dfbeb05-7d6a-4bc2-a449-7eee344a2135" />

+- plot 3: Residual Plot vs. Order (Index) — PE Ratio Residuals plotted against the observation index (i.e., the order in which companies appear in the dataset).
+Random scatter around zero with no visible trend, cycle, or clustering by position, supporting the independence assumption of linear regression.
+This check rules out ordering effects: residuals don't increase or oscillate based on where a row sits in the input data, which is especially important as we pulled
+100 companies in batches from the Yahoo Finance API.

-Plot 3: Residual Plot vs. Environmental Risk — PE Ratio Residuals plotted against Environmental Risk subscore.
+- Plot 4: Residual Plot vs. Environmental Risk — PE Ratio Residuals plotted against Environmental Risk subscore.
 Like Governance Risk, this plot
 shows mild fan-shaped spread, indicating the heteroscedasticity is driven primarily by
 the Environmental and Governance dimensions of ESG.